Food Safety at Home, School and Work

 -

-Use one board for raw meat and another for fruits and veggies
+Use a dedicated board for raw meat and another for fruits and veggies

 3. Safe storage – Store food the right way